projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 memory, cache, and peripheral devices.
 Partition mode enables developers to dedicate resources exclusively among the guests.
-However there is no support today in x86 hardware or in ACRN to partition resources such as peripheral buses (e.g. PCI) or memory bandwidth.
-Cache partitioning technology, such as Cache Allocation Technology (CAT) in x86, can be used by developers to partition Last Level Cache (LLC) among the guests.
+However there is no support today in x86 hardware or in ACRN to partition resources such as peripheral buses (e.g. PCI).
+On x86 platforms that support Cache Allocation Technology (CAT) and Memory Bandwidth Allocation(MBA), resources such as Cache and memory bandwidth can be used by developers to partition L2, Last Level Cache (LLC) and memory bandwidth among the guests.
+Refer to :ref:`hv_rdt` for more details on ACRN RDT high-level design and :ref:`rdt_configuration` for RDT configuration.
-(Note: ACRN support for x86 CAT is on the roadmap, but not currently supported).

 ACRN expects static partitioning of resources either by code modification for guest configuration or through compile-time config